SrivathsanNayak/ethical-hacking-notes/picoCTF/picoGym/README.md

 * The title itself is suggesting us a clue; we have to get header of the webpage.

 * We can use ```curl -I websitelink.com``` to get the header, which contains the flag.

+## Static ain't always noise

+* We are given a binary and a bash script.
+We have to analyze it and find the flag.

+* On simply using ```strings staticbinary```, we get the flag.

+## Matryoshka doll

+* We are given an image, and we have to apply forensics to find the secret.

+* On executing ```file dolls.jpg```, we get to know that it is a PNG image.

+* Using ```binwalk -e dolls.jpg```, we get more info about the image.

+* As the title suggests, it consists of multiple layers of different files.

+* As an alternative, we can also use ```hexdump -C 2_c.jpg | grep "PK"``` to see if the image file is actually a zip file.

+* We keep repeating the process, as the files are hidden inside more files, until we get ```flag.txt``` inside the third layer.